 For Ages 7-14

-‣Deepen their sensitivity to nuance, Form and aesthetics as it relates to performance
+‣Deepen musicianship & musicality, with particular attention to nuance, Form and aesthetics as it relates to performance

-‣Learn to “hear” with their eyes and “see” with their ears, listening internally and imagining how the notes and rhythms they hear look when written.
+‣teach students to “hear” with their eyes and “see” with their ears, listening internally and imagining how the notes and rhythms students hear will look when written.

 THE COMPLETE RHYTHMIC-SOLFÈGE PROGRESSION PROVIDES STUDENTS A SOLID AND COMPREHENSIVE MUSIC EDUCATION.